Interference aided finite resonant response in an undamped forced oscillator: Discussion

 \section{Discussion}

 We have tried to investigate finite resonant solutions perturbatively in an undamped forced oscillator by assuming a small forcing amplitude.
-We have presented two interesting results from the more conventional approaches - one, the maximum amplitude of the response scales as $F^{1/3}$, and two, the time period of the slower modulation period scales as $F^{-2/3}$, where $F$ is the dimensionless drive introduced in section \ref{sect2}.
-Similar beat behaviour has been experimentally observed in a related system by Cross in \cite{Cross}.
 Following the perturbative expansion introduced in section \ref{sect3}, we have derived a series of equations with various forcing terms for different orders.
 We have looked into the first few orders in detail, noting that there is a possibility for different orders to differ in phases.
 We believe that this can result in a final bounded solution despite the fact that individual solutions at each order may diverge.
 This idea is strikingly similar to destructive interference where differing phases between different waves can cause a suppression of the total amplitude.\\ Interference is a ubiquitous idea in physics - the basic idea lies in the different phases of superposing waves.
 Two sine waves half a wavelength out of phase cancel each other out.
 Such a sine wave is represented by $\sin{(\theta + \pi)} = -\sin{(\theta)}$; therefore, the sign difference signifies the differing phases in the two waves.
 Something similar is observed here with differing signs in alternative orders - the out of phase solutions in different orders lead to a cancellation (or, a suppression) of the individual diverging amplitudes keeping the total system bounded.
 As in section \ref{sect3}, we require the following for the amplitude change in the last order,